ejohansson13/concepts_explained/UNet/UNet_ML.md

 ![A screenshot of the UNet architecture from its corresponding 2015 research paper](/UNet/Images/unet_architecture.png)

-Pixel-perfect segmentation thanks to skip connection and success with small datasets.

 # U-Net

 The original U-Net research paper was released in 2015 and demonstrated improved success with biomedical image segmentation.
 The architecture's efficiency with a small dataset announced its efficacy for computer vision tasks.
 This page will discuss the U-Net and its architecture.
 It assumes familiarity with machine learning technology and operations.
 If you don't have any machine learning experience, check out my [other page on the U-Net](https://github.com/ejohansson13/concepts_explained/blob/main/UNet/UNet.md), which makes no assumptions of a machine learning background.